NgaNaNa/NgaRampling_T1A2/README.md

 ### Functionality / features

 This website has been implemented with responsive design in mind.
-Making it responsive to three major devices: Mobile, Tablet and desktop.
+Making it responsive to three major devices: Mobile, Tablet and desktop.<br>

-The mark-up language is HTML and CSS for styling.
+The mark-up language is HTML and CSS for styling.<br>

-It has a navigation bar, allowing a user friendly experience.
+It has a navigation bar, allowing a user friendly experience.<br>

-The images and other resource contents have had SRI encryption so that the user can be confident that any downloaded data will not have malicious data injected in there by a third party.
+The images and other resource contents have had SRI encryption so that the user can be confident that any downloaded data will not have malicious data injected in there by a third party.<br>

-It is public and available to anyone who wants to view it through the internet, as it has been deployed via Netlify.
+It is public and available to anyone who wants to view it through the internet, as it has been deployed via Netlify.<br>
 Each update made to this project should be pushed to my GitHub repository account.
-In doing so, modifying or updating this website can be done anywhere, and anytime, provided I have a desktop device with internet service available.
+In doing so, modifying or updating this website can be done anywhere, and anytime, provided I have a desktop device with internet service available.<br>

 ### Sitemap